 Supplementation and individual daily schedule

-Regular collagen intake is the key to results
+Regular collagen intake is key to results

-Is it safe to combine collagen with other supplements?
+Is combining collagen with other supplements safe?

 What are the effects of collagen taken at different times?

-Beef collagen as a valuable source of peptides
+Bovine collagen as a valuable source of peptides